Badgers roster breakdown: Wide receivers Danny Davis, Kendric Pryor provide offense with proven targets

 Dunn is also a returning senior.
 He stepped up in the absence of Davis and Pryor in 2020, but what kind of role he’ll play when they’re healthy is to be determined.
 He’s sure-handed and developed some rhythm with Mertz last season, so there’s a spot for him in some capacity.

+A.J.
 Abbott (above), after a strong spring where he finally looked ready to make good on his potential, has the size to be a tough cover on the outside.
-At 6 foot 2, Abbot is one of the tallest receivers on the roster.
+Abbott, at 6 foot 2, is one of the tallest receivers on the roster.
 He needs to show he can use his size to help him win against tight coverage because he lacks top-end speed to pull away from defenders.

 The younger group, including incoming freshmen Markus Allen and Skyler Bell, could make a splash as well, but they first will have to prove they can block well enough to earn snaps.